New Book Claims Hillary Clinton’s 2016 Campaign Was Plagued By Bickering

-Hillary Clinton’s 2016 presidential campaign was plagued by bickering, according to a new book set to be released, detailing her election loss last year.
+Hillary Clinton’s 2016 presidential campaign was plagued by bickering, according to a new book set to be released detailing her election loss last year.
 Despite projecting the image of a well-oiled machine, the book claims that things got pretty heated behind the scenes of the Clinton campaign, with Hillary and Bill Clinton in disagreement with campaign aides.

 Claims about chaos in the Clinton campaign are made in a new book set to be released next week, Shattered: Inside Hillary Clinton’s Doomed Campaign by Jonathan Allen and Amie Parnes.